 Whether you’re a foodie, love rural walks or a sucker for historical buildings and architecture, I guarantee you’ll fall in love with this picture perfect village.

 The best way to see this medieval village steeped in history is via a guided walk you can book through the Tourist Office on Lady Street.
 An experienced Blue Badge guide leads you through the streets lined with the most Instagrammable houses.
-The hour and a half walk is filled with tales of Lavenham’s chequered history.
+We walked around snapping away for an hour and a half walk listening to tales of Lavenham’s chequered history.

-From the late 15th century it was one of England’s wealthiest wool towns due to its huge success in the wool and cloth trades.
-However, during the 16th century Lavenham’s industry took a downward turn when the Dutch refugees settled in Colchester producing cheaper, lighter and fashionable cloth than Lavenham’s.
+From the late 15th century Lavenham was one of England’s wealthiest wool towns due to its huge success in the wool and cloth trades.
+In the 16th century Lavenham’s industry took a downward turn when the Dutch refugees settled in Colchester producing cheaper, lighter and more fashionable cloth than Lavenham.
 The historical ups and downs can be clearly seen in the architecture around the village.
 It’s a real gem of a tour at £4.50 for adults and free for under 14’s.
-I think it’s a great way to gain a better understanding of how this beautiful village came to be.
+A great way to gain a better understanding of how this beautiful village came to be.

 There are a number of circular walks you can do around the village taking in the spectacular landscape with its rolling meadows spotting birds and animal wildlife in their natural habitat.